-The Department of FaithHealth Education CPE program is fully accredited to offer Level I, Level II and Supervisory CPE by The Association for Clinical Pastoral Education, Inc.
+The Department of FaithHealth Education’s CPE Program is fully accredited to offer Level I, Level II and Certified Education CPE by The Association for Clinical Pastoral Education, Inc.*

 Level I CPE Program (Introductory CPE)

-An introductory, extended unit of CPE, from August 2018 to May 2018, that is designed for ministers attending seminary or maintaining a full-time ministry or secular position.
+An introductory, extended unit of CPE, from August 2019 to May 2020, that is designed for ministers attending seminary or maintaining a full-time ministry or secular position.
 Educational seminars are held each Monday afternoon and chaplain interns are required to provide 10 to 12 hours each week of pastoral care in the hospital or in their ministry setting, such as a church or agency.
 The 2019-2020 program begins on August 24, 2019.
 The deadline for submitting applications is June 1, 2019.

 Residency: Level I and II CPE Program

 The yearlong CPE Residency offers eight residents three units of CPE in a trimester structure.
 Residents receive a competitive stipend with health care and other excellent benefits.
 The curriculum is designed to assist in developing a constellation of pastoral care skills and a sense of grounded competence.
 Residents are responsible for providing 24-hour pastoral care coverage, seven days a week, responding to a variety of routine and crisis calls.
 Residents may apply for a second-year specialized residency.
 The residency positions begin the end of August each year.
 Applicants for this program should have a M.Div. or equivalent and have successfully completed an introductory Level I CPE program.
 The deadline for submitting applications is December 1, 2018.